What is Trail Running? The Must-Have Beginner’s Guide in 2026

 Final Thoughts on What is Trail Running?

-So, what is trail running?
-For me, it’s a time to escape while running through trees, jumping over tree roots, and navigating myself around a course that takes my mind off everything else.
-Since starting, trail running has changed my relationship with running and the outdoors.
 What started as curiosity about this alternative to road running has become a passion that’s taken me through the Scottish Highlands, the Welsh mountains, and countless local forest paths.

 And I’m just getting started!